SachinDangayach/END2.0/Session9/README.md

   ![ALT](https://github.com/SachinDangayach/END2.0/blob/main/Session9/images/1_4.PNG)

   As we can see, Model training accuracy for epoch20 is just ~39%.
-It reelected in score metrics also as-
+It reflected in score metrics also as-

   we see, low precision (<.60) for all classes.
 It means whatever model is predicting has low confidence.
 Its doing lots of miss classification by classifying wrongly other sentiment to the one we are calculating score for.